What exactly do Christians mean when we talk about our identity in Christ?

 But has anything really changed?
 Has society become more ‘woke’ and realized that we had it all wrong in the past?
 Or is identity something that is not subjective at all?

-This blog post is all about defining our true identity: our identity in Christ.
+This blog post is all about defining out true identity: our identity as God sees it.
+And for those who call Jesus Lord, our identity in Christ.

 When we have accepted Jesus as our Savior, the Bible says that we find our identity in Christ.
 But what do we mean by that?

 A clue to answer this is in the phrase itself: identity ‘IN’ Christ.
 The Bible tells us over and over again that we are ‘in’ Christ.
 In fact, the phrase ‘in’ Christ is what the Bible uses to mean a “Christian”.
 We define a Christian as a follower of Christ, but the Bible also defines this person as someone who is ‘in’ Christ.